-Engineering a photo-switch for nerve cells in the eye and brainNovember 14th, 2012 in Medical research /
+Engineering a photo-switch for nerve cells in the eye and brainNovember 14, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Chemists and vision scientists at the University of Illinois at Chicago have designed a light-sensitive molecule that can stimulate a neural response in cells of the retina and brain—a possible first step to overcoming degenerative eye diseases like age-related macular degeneration, or to quieting epileptic seizures.